Cluster

 idleTime()

-Returns the number of milliseoconds since Relay has received a reply from the cluster.
+Returns the number of milliseconds since Relay has received a reply from the cluster.

 array|false